-4WD LOW
+LOW Range

-This range is for low speed four-wheel drive.
-It locks the front and rear driveshafts together and forces the front and rear wheels to rotate at the same speed.
-It provides additional traction and maximum pulling power for loose, slippery road surfaces only.
+All-Wheel Drive Low Range - This range provides low speed all-wheel drive.
+Locks the front and rear driveshafts together forcing the front and rear wheels to rotate at the same speed.
+Additional traction and maximum pulling power for loose, slippery road surfaces only.
 Do not exceed 25 mph (40 km/h).